-Though it's no big deal in most of the world, there are still some parts - e.g. South Africa, France, The USA - where African-European ethnic relations are troubled and this trope actually comes into play.
-In Real Life, african man/european woman couples are pretty common and there are a variety of views on what this kind of relationship should or does entail.
-European man/african woman pairs don't get as much attention (positive or negative) perhaps because they are less common at least in America, though the gap appears to be narrowing.
-South Africa and The USA have a serious Double Standard when it comes to this gender divide, as a direct consquence of Apartheid and the USA's de facto apartheid policies (and slavery before that): many european freemen had african slave-mistresses, and this practice was generally accepted or at least tolerated.
-The reverse-gendered version, of a free woman loving a male slave, could result in death for the (African) slave and the public shaming (and death too, probably) of the free woman.
-When slavery gave way to (de facto, in the USA) Apartheid, this bias remained - the chief difference being that before Apartheid, if you were a european-woman-african-man couple you'd be lynched by the authorities whereas during apartheid you'd merely be lynched by your family/friends/neighbourhood whom the authorities wouldn't bother to prosecute for the crime of murder.
+Though it's no big deal in most of the world, there are still some parts - e.g. South Africa, France, The USA - where black-white ethnic relations are troubled and this trope actually comes into play.
+In Real Life, black man/white woman couples are pretty common and there are a variety of views on what this kind of relationship should or does entail.
+White man/black woman pairs don't get as much attention (positive or negative) perhaps because they are less common, at least in America, though the gap appears to be narrowing.
+South Africa and The USA have had a serious Double Standard when it comes to this gender divide, as a direct consquence of Apartheid and the USA's Jim Crow laws (and slavery before that): many white men had black slave-mistresses, and this practice was generally accepted or at least tolerated.
+The reverse-gendered version, of a free woman loving a male slave, could result in death for the (African) slave and the public shaming (and possible death) of the free woman.
+When slavery gave way to Jim Crow and Apartheid, this bias remained - the chief difference being that before Apartheid, a white-woman-black-man couple would be lynched by the authorities whereas during apartheid they would instead be lynched by family/friends/neighbors whom the authorities couldn't be bothered to prosecute for murder.

-Nobody lynches anyone anymore because of who they sleep with, obviously.
-But many of The USA's african women have to contend with the puzzling stereotype that they are all angry, unattractive man-haters - to the point that the news media actually runs stories about why unmarried black women are unmarried.
+Nobody lynches anyone anymore for interracial sexual relationships, obviously.
+Yet many of The USA's black women have to contend with the puzzling stereotype that they are all angry, unattractive man-haters - to the point that the news media actually run stories about why unmarried black women are unmarried.

 Please note that just like this trope's white/Asian counterpart, not every black/white romance falls under this trope.
 If the lovers just happen to be interracial and nobody makes a big deal out of it, then it is simply a mundane relationship.
 Only when it is seen as a controversial mixed marriage and/or one of the lovers expresses an extra attraction to their partner's skin tone is the trope in effect.

 The Trope Namer comes from Blazing Saddles.
 It's also worth noting that the affection isn't one-sided in the least.
-There are plenty of white women on the prowl, wondering if what they heard is true.
-And you know what they say after that.
-This trope used to be nicknamed Jungle Fever, until Spike Lee made a film deconstructing the term.
+There are plenty of white women on the prowl, wondering if what they've heard is true.
+This trope was commonly nicknamed Jungle Fever, until Spike Lee made a film deconstructing the term.

 Contrast Like Goes With Like.
 The gender inverted version of this trope is Black Gal on White Guy Drama.
 Also, any discussion of this trope is likely to bring up Black Is Bigger in Bed.
 Also tends to be used in Dating What Daddy Hates.